 4 So Joseph also went up from the town of Nazareth in Galilee to Judea, to Bethlehem the town of David, because he belonged to the house and line of David.
 5 He went there to register with Mary, who was pledged to be married to him and was expecting a child.
 6 While they were there, the time came for the baby to be born, 7 and she gave birth to her firstborn, a son.
 She wrapped him in cloths and placed him in a manger, because there was no guest room available for them.

-HYMN / SONG Away in a Manger (CW 63)
+SONG Away in a Manger (CW 63)

-This hymn, a simple children’s song from late 19th century Philadelphia and Louisville, expresses the confidence that God’s gift gives us: “And take us to heaven to live with you there.”
+This simple children’s song, from late 19th century Philadelphia and Louisville, expresses the confidence that God’s gift gives us: “And take us to heaven to live with you there.”